gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 3.0.15
+- Merged pull request from sifters relating to replacing comment macro with the triple backtick option introduced in Splunk 8.1

 ### 3.0.14
 New reports:
 - `SearchHeadLevel - Lookup definitions with no lookup file or kvstore collection`